karkisa/special-train/README.md

 ```

 Use the environment.yaml file to get all the packages need for the application
+These application may have new features and therefore may have additional dependencies.
+Inorder to run application smoothly update the environemt in which you will be running this application using the folowing command

 ```
 conda env update --name Whale_Morph --file environment.yml